wavemaker/docs/website/blog/2020-06-23-product-update-10-5-whats-new.md

 ![widget template](/learn/assets/widget-template.gif)

-## Custom Formatter
+## Extended Micro-frontend Support

+***Smaller apps are easy to develop, maintain, and communicate with each other!***

+In the last [update 10.4](/learn/wavemaker-release-notes/v10-4-0), we introduced support for building Micro-frontend applications.
+This architecture encourages the independent delivery of frontend applications with a Node-based CLI.
+A CLI helps to convert **[WaveMaker](https://www.wavemakeronline.com/login/login)** apps to **[Single-spa](https://single-spa.js.org/)** compatible app.
+This release includes the version update of `single-spa-angular` to 3.4  for better support of Angular 7 projects.

 ## Well, that's not it

 Some of the critical bugs have been fixed in the release.
 See the list of [bug fixes here](/learn/wavemaker-release-notes/v10-5-0/).

-And most importantly, despite the lockdown, it had pretty much no impact on how we deliver our product updates, and the credit goes to all the brains behind the screen.
+And most importantly, despite the lockdown, we had no impact on how we deliver our product updates, and the credit goes to all the brains behind the screen.

-For any feedback, do write to us at [support@wavemaker.com](mailto:support@wavemaker.com).
+If you have any feedback, do write to us at [support@wavemaker.com](mailto:support@wavemaker.com).